You need to see DPS gear in action. Get a live demo with our engineers.

 When you're evaluating PDUs, it's best to find one that has a web interface.
 This makes it easy to issue a "turn on", "turn off", or "reboot" command from any PC on your network using just a web browser.

 All you have to do is type in the IP address of your PDU into your browser and press 'Return'.
-You login to your PDU with a username and password (an important feature for preventing unauthorized access to your site power control), and then issue your commands.
+You log in to your PDU with a username and password (an important feature for preventing unauthorized access to your site power control), and then issue your commands.
 You can also view the current state of all power output ports from the web interface.

 Some PDUs will even monitor the current flow going through each power output port.
 This is an invaluable feature when you want to track the power consumption to your sites.

 This tends to be important to people working in data centers and server rooms - especially in the modern world where "green" technology has become all the rage.
 Current monitoring is also important for PDUs when they'll be deployed in environments that must operate on battery backup power most or all of the time.
 You simply can't afford to have a power hog in those kinds of environments.

 SNMP is usually a technology reserved for RTU's and other remote monitoring gear, but it's important in the PDU world as well.
 If you're going to be deploying more than a few PDUs, they have to be able to integrate into your industry-standard alarm monitoring platform.
 Most of those are based on the SNMP protocol.
 If your PDU can output SNMP, it gives you a big leg up when you're trying to integrate it with your SNMP manager.

-Integration of your PDUs with your SNMP manager offers several advantages.
+The integration of your PDUs with your SNMP manager offers several advantages.
 First, you're able to track the current state of each power output port, as well as the power input of the PDU.
 You can also track for PDU hardware failures and other "internal" alarms.

-Even more importantly, an SNMP PDU can be remotely controlled via your SNMP manager.
+Even, more importantly, an SNMP PDU can be remotely controlled via your SNMP manager.
 This means that you can set up a fully automatic server (or other equipment ) reboot/power cycling system.